 Spectrum “MarketEdge” Money Market Rates

-There is no minimum balance requirement to meet to avoid fees, but you’ll only earn the above rates on balances of $2,500 or more.
+There is no minimum balance requirement with the MarketEdge money market account.
 If your average daily balance comes in under $2,500, you’ll earn a more modest rate of 0.40% APY which is the same yield as their regular savings account.

 There are no monthly maintenance fees and interest is compounded daily and credited monthly.
 Transactions are limited to no more than six per month.